 When it comes to designing your copay program, chances are you haven’t considered all of the options.
 You have a diverse patient population and extending the same offer you’ve used for the past several years, or imitating your competitor’s offering, likely isn’t delivering ideal returns.
-In a rapidly diversifying coverage environment, the one-size-fits-all benefit designs that worked 2 years ago may not be as effective today.
+In a rapidly diversifying coverage environment, the one-size-fits-all benefit designs that worked a few years ago may not be as effective today.

 Patients are shouldering more of the cost for their prescriptions, pharmacy coverage is more complex than ever, and there is significant price uncertainty at the pharmacy counter.
-When nearly a quarter of U.S. workers are now enrolled in high deductible health plans, it may be time to upgrade your copay program design to one that meets each patient’s needs and applies the appropriate benefit based upon their specific coverage dynamic.
+When 29% of U.S. workers are now enrolled in high deductible health plans, it may be time to upgrade your copay program design to one that meets each patient’s needs and applies the appropriate benefit based upon their specific coverage dynamic.

 At its most basic, program segmentation can be used to apply a different benefit amount depending on the insurance status of the patient (commercially insured, covered; commercially insured, not covered; cash-only, etc.).

 But that’s just the beginning.
 There are ample opportunities to incorporate segmentation into your copay program to ensure you’re getting the right benefit to the right patient, while capturing the full value of each script.
 Consider which options may be relevant to your brand’s strategy:

 - Deductibles and their impact on patient behavior: Are patients actually abandoning scripts during their deductible phase or is that just a perception based on anecdotal feedback from reps and HCPs?
 Make sure you understand what’s really happening at the register.